-Recommissioned on 19 September 1832, St. Louis departed New York on 12 October to base at Pensacola, Fla., as a unit of the West Indies Squadron.
+Placed back in commission on 19 September 1832, St. Louis departed New York on 12 October to base at Pensacola, Fla., as a unit of the West Indies Squadron.
 She spent the following six years, largely as flagship for the squadron, cruising the Caribbean.
 On 28 May 1838, she sailed from Havana for New York where she again was placed in ordinary on 1 July and laid up until 5 April 1839.

-St. Louis sailed on 30 June to join the Pacific Squadron at Monterey, Calif.
+St. Louis sailed on 30 June 1839 to join the Pacific Squadron at Monterey, Calif.
 En route, she put in at San Francisco where her commanding officer interceded with the government of California for imprisoned foreign residents.
-She had the distinction of being the first American man-of-war to carry the flag into that port.
+She had the distinction of being the first U.S. man-of-war to carry the flag into that port.
 Following operations off the coast of Peru, she returned to Norfolk on 15 September 1842 and was laid up in ordinary there the following day.

 In January 1861, while serving with the Home Squadron off Vera Cruz, Mexico, St. Louis was ordered to return to Pensacola to stand guard during the turmoil which preceded the outbreak of the Civil War.
 In April, she aided in the reinforcement of Fort Pickens; then joined in the massive blockade of southern ports.
-On 5 September, she assisted Brooklyn in the capture of blockade-running Confederate brig, Macao, at the mouth of the Mississippi.
+On 5 September, she assisted Brooklyn in the capture of blockade-running Confederate brig Macao, at the mouth of the Mississippi.

 St. Louis spent the remainder of her career at Philadelphia.
 After being laid up in 1866 and declared unserviceable, she became a receiving ship at League Island and continued this duty until 1894 when she was loaned as a training vessel to the Naval Militia of the State of Pennsylvania.
 On 30 November 1904, while she was engaged in this service, her name was changed to Keystone State.
-She was finally struck from the Navy list on 9 August 1906 and sold for scrapping, on 5 June 1907, to Joseph G. Hitner of Philadelphia.
+She was finally stricken from the Navy list on 9 August 1906 and sold for scrapping on 5 June 1907, to Joseph G. Hitner of Philadelphia.